jimhigson/oboe.js/writing/main/5_Implementation.md

 As shown in figure \ref{overallDesign}, there is an incremental content builder and ascent tracer which handle the output from the Clarinet JSON SAX parser.
-Taken together, these might be considered as a variant of the Adaptor pattern, providing to the controller a simpler interface than is presented by Clarinet.
-However, this is not a model implementation of the pattern; it is even-driven rather than
+Taken together, these might be considered a variant of the Adaptor pattern, providing to the controller a simpler interface than is presented by Clarinet.
+However, this is not the model implementation of the pattern; the adapted interface is even-driven rather than
-call-driven: we receive six kinds of event and in response emmit a smaller vocabulary of two, creating an adaptor over pushes rather that pulls.
+call-driven: we receive six kinds of event and in response emmit from a narrower vocabulary of two.

-To perform matching on JSONPath expressions, the controller requires the path from the root of the document to the current node is required, this is provided in the NODE\_FOUND and PATH\_FOUND events emitted from the incremental content builder.
-For each Clarinet event this builder provides a corresponding function which takes the current path and returns the path after the event has been applied.
-For example, the `objectopen` and `arrayopen` events add new items to the path, whereas `closeobject` and `closearray` remove them.
-Over the course of the parse of the whole JSON file the path in this way will visit every node, allowing each to be tested against the registered JSONPath expressions.
+To evaluate JSONPath expressions the controller requires a path to the current JSON node, the node itself, and any ancestor nodes.
+This is delivered by the incremental content builder as the payload of the NODE\_FOUND and PATH\_FOUND events.
+For each Clarinet event the builder provides a corresponding function which, working from the current path, returns the next path after the event has been applied.
+For example, the `objectopen` and `arrayopen` events move the current node deeper in the document and are handled by adding new items to the path, whereas for `closeobject` and `closearray` we remove one.
+Over the course of parsing a complete JSON file the path will in this way be manipulated to visit every node, allowing each to be tested against the registered JSONPath expressions.
-Internally, the builder's event handlers are created from the combination of a smaller number of more basic reusable handlers; Oboe is largely indiscriminate regarding the type of nodes found in the JSON whereas Clarinet's events often differ only in the type of node that was encountered.
-This reuse of smaller instructions to build up larger ones is slightly reminiscent of the use of composed micro-instructions in CISC CPU design to implement the chip's higher-level instructions.
+Internally, the builder's event handlers are declared as the combination of a smaller number of basic reusable handler parts.
+Oboe is largely unconcerned regarding a JSON node's type so given that several of the Clarinet events differ only by the type of the nodes they announce, Oboe is able to generify their handling by composing from a common pool of handler-parts.
+Picking up `openobject` and `openarray` events, both fall through to the same 'nodeFound', differing only in a parameter.
-Consider the `value` event which is fired when Clarinet encounters a String or Number, because primitive nodes are always leaves the internal handling is as a node which instantaneously starts and ends, expressed programmatically as the functional composition of the `nodeFound` and `curNodeFinished` handlers.
+Similarly, consider the `value` event which is fired when Clarinet encounters a String or Number.
+Because primitive nodes are always leaves the builder regards this as a node which instantaneously starts and ends, handled programmatically as the functional composition of the `nodeFound` and `curNodeFinished`.
+The reuse of smaller instructions to build up larger ones is perhaps slightly reminiscent of CISC CPU design in which micro-instructions are combined to implement the chip's advertised interface.

 Although the builder functions are stateless, ultimately the state regarding the current path needs to be stored between clarinet calls.